ealtun21/image-to-pdf/README.md

-A crate for creating PDFs from JPEG images.
+A crate for creating PDFs from images.

 ## License